Go to Reviews.org AU Edition

 Ring is now available in the United Kingdom as well, but it’s not as good of a deal there as it is in the States.
 The UK version offers assisted monitoring but not professional monitoring.

 To the best of our understanding, “assisted monitoring” means the company will contact you, and you’ll contact the authorities.
 That’s a little better than self-monitoring in terms of always having a watchful eye on your system … but we’re not sure it’s worth the eight pounds a month Ring is charging.

 Do you need a security camera with your home security system?

 No. A home security camera isn’t a requirement for a brilliant alarm system.
-Still, it certainly doesn’t hurt to include one.
+Still, security cameras can provide an extra layer of protection and security for your home and it certainly doesn't hurt to include one.

 Do you need professional monitoring with your home security system?